CameronStAmant/weather-app/README.md

 # weather-app

-Weather app that pulls from an API with async.
+Weather app that pulls from an API while utilizing async.